Salah, Aubameyang, Ighalo and African stars turn on holiday mood in style

 Editors' Picks

-Aubameyang is off to his hometown of Laval in France with his Ferrari while Salah is relaxing in style on the sea in Egypt.
+Aubameyang is off to his hometown of Laval in France with his Ferrari 488 Spider while Salah is relaxing in style on the sea in Egypt.

 After a remarkable debut season with Al Shabab in Saudi Arabia, Ighalo started his vacation by taking his mother on a trip to the United Arab Emirates.